freeorion/freeorion/BUILD.md

 ### Windows (Visual Studio)

-To build FreeOrion open the `FreeOrion.sln` project solution within `_source directory_\msvc2019` or `_source directory_\msvc2022` with
+To build FreeOrion open the `FreeOrion.sln` project solution within `_source directory_\msvc2022` with Visual Studio.
-Visual Studio.
 Make sure that the platform configuration (Win32 or x64) matches the version of the FreeOrion SDK that you downloaded.
 Compile the whole project by selecting the `Build` -> `Build Solution` menu entry.

 After the build finished successfully the binaries can be found within the `freeorion-project/FreeOrion` directory.